karmabinah/workerowner-coopertative/README.md

 Greetings!
 First time user type thing.
 We'll see where we go.
-I'm using subject as my introduction to using GitHub.
+I'm using this subject as my introduction to using GitHub.